 Esophageal Cancer Nutritional Therapy

-The dietitians focus on two main goals for nutrition care:
+The dietitian focuses on two main goals for nutrition care:

-First: The dietitian (from here on referred to as an RD) will assess individuals’ nutrition needs, which includes determining how many calories are needed to heal while achieving or maintaining a healthy weight.
-She will then make recommendations for nutrition support, and monitor nutritional status throughout hospitalization.
+The dietitian assess a patient's nutrition needs, determining how many calories are needed to heal while achieving or maintaining a healthy weight.
+They make recommendations for nutrition support and monitor nutritional status throughout the patient's hospitalization.

-Second: The RD will coordinate your home nutrition needs to ensure a smooth transition from hospital to home.
-She will make sure the patient and/or his or her caregivers understand the patient's nutritional needs and feel comfortable about providing nutrition support at home.
+The dietitian coordinates the smooth transition from hospital to home.
+They ensure the patient and their caregivers understand the patient's nutritional needs, and feel comfortable about providing nutrition support at home.

-Remember, all diets are individualized for each person's distinctive needs.
-Your RD will be discussing specific guidelines with each patient and their family in detail after surgery.
-As a rule, the diet begins with a liquid diet, then changes to pureed, then continues to increase to soft solid foods, until normal textures are tolerated.
+All diets are individualized for each person's distinctive needs.
+The dietitian provides the patient-specific, detailed guidelines after surgery.
+In general, the diet begins with a liquid diet, then changes to pureed, continuing to increase to soft solid foods until normal textures are tolerated.

-As mentioned before, the time to progress from liquids to normal textures varies significantly from person to person, but it is generally at least 3 to 6 months before a normal or nearly normal diet is resumed.
+The time to progress from liquids to normal textures varies from person to person, but it is about three to six months before returning to a normal or nearly normal diet.

 A period of time for healing is necessary before a patient can eat an adequate quantity of food and resume regular textures.
 This is especially true if radiation or chemotherapy have preceded surgery.

 During surgery the surgeon places a feeding tube into a part of the intestine, called the jejunum.
 This feeding tube is used to provide nutrition within a few days after surgery.
 This is called “enteral” feeding or “tube feedings.”
 For most patients, tube feedings start with formula given over a period of 24 hours.
 Feedings transition by decreasing the time the enteral formula is given, and increasing its volume.